 Mercedes-Benz SL-Class

 There are plenty of Mercedes-Benz models out there that are great classics to own, but few represent the pure joy of driving like the SL-Class.
 This grand tourer’s history has endured through seven generations and has been in production continuously since 1954.
-During our research, we found the most readily available SL-Class models in Canada to be early examples of the fourth-generation R129 SL-Class.
+During our research, we found the most readily available SL-Class vintage models in Canada to be late ‘80s examples from the R107 generation — seek out the 560 SL with the 5.5-litre V8 if you can — and early cars from the fourth-generation R129 SL-Class that ran through the 1990s.
 This was offered as a two-door roadster, a convertible, and a hardtop.
-If you go a little older, you may find a late third-generation 560 SL with the 5.5-litre V8.

 Porsche 944